deadcyclo/liferay-spring-mvc-freemarker-portlet-archetype/README.md

 portlet.
 These best practices are influenced by both Liferays best practices, but also the best practices of several projects I am currently working on.

+Note that the setup allows one to use either JSP or Freemarker as views or a combination thereof.
+When looking for a view, first the system looks for a Freemarker template with the given name.
+If no Freemarker template is found, it goes on to look for a JSP template with the given name.
+If neither is found, the system fails.
+Hence it is possible to create portlets with a mixture of both Freemarker and JSP templates.

 This is the initial version of the archetype.
 Improvements will be added whenever possible.
 If you have suggestions, ideas, or better practices I would be very happy to hear them, or even better receive a pull request.